crusherdev/crusher-1/README.md

 ## 💡 Philosophy

-Softwares has evolved a lot in last 10 years, testing hasn't.
-The experience of testing your software is bad & frustrating.
+If you are involved in software development, you must know what happens when things goes wrong.

+It seems like every time you push a button, something breaks.
+This makes us so frustrated that we don't want to push the buttons anymore.

-Knowing when things break, preventing it crucial.
-We're changing it by upgrading your testing experience.
+Testing solves this, but it hasn't evolved.
+We're changing it by creating integrate solution that simply works :D.

 ## 🧱 Deployment

-**Crusher cloud 🏖️** - Zero configuration setup.
+**Crusher cloud 🏖️** Start using |  Zero configuration setup.
 Recommended: Faster, cheaper and less hassle.

 **Self host 🧱** - Deploy using docker or kubernetes.